adafruit/pi_video_looper2/README.md

 Keyboard control is enabled by default via the `keyboard_control` setting in the video_looper.ini file.

 #### keyboard commands:
-The following keyboard commands are active by default (can be disabled in the [video_looper.ini](https://github.com/adafruit/pi_video_looper/blob/master/assets/video_looper.ini)):
+The following keyboard commands are active by default (can be disabled in the [video_looper.ini](https://github.com/adafruit/pi_video_looper2/blob/main/assets/video_looper.ini.template)):
 * "ESC" - stops playback and exits video_looper
 * "k" - sKip - stops the playback of current file and plays next file
 * "b" - Back - stops the playback of current file and plays previous file
 * "s" - Stop/Start - stops or starts playback of current file
 * "p" - Power off - stop playback and shutdown RPi
-* " " - (space bar) - Pause/Resume the omxplayer and imageplayer
+* " " - (space bar) - Pause/Resume the player
-* "o" - next chapter (only omxplayer)
-* "i" - previous chapter (only omxplayer)

 #### GPIO control:
 To enable GPIO control you need to set a GPIO pin mapping via the `gpio_pin_map` in the `control` section of the video_looper.ini.